 Building your own wood-burning sauna stove might sound strange, but with the right tools and guides, you make your dream fireplace into a practical experience.
 That is why we are always here to ensure that your dream sauna heating place is achieved in the easiest way.

-Today’s guide will focus more on how to build a wood burning sauna stove, different sauna types available, and how the whole fireplace operates.
+Today’s guide will focus more on how to build a wood burning sauna stove, the different sauna types available, and how the whole fireplace operates.

-And as winters approach, you need to find a way to warm up your home.
+And as winters approach, you need to find a way to warm up your home sauna.
 As always, we work hard to ensure that each project you start this winter end with awesome success, and with that being said, here are some ideas on how you should come up with your wood-burning stove.

 How to build a wood-burning sauna stove?

 1. Remove the upper or top plug end of a 208.2-liter or 55-gallon steel/iron barrel; this is the stove’s cooking disc or warming disc.

 2. Clean out the sauna barrel with a cleaning agent; you can use steel cleaners or clean water.